 October is LGBT History Month

-October 13, 2011 by Maureen McCarty, HRC Senior Digital Strategist
+October 13, 2011 by Maureen McCarty, HRC Associate Director of Digital Media

 The wonderful month that brings fall weather, National Coming Out Day and Halloween is also the time to celebrate LGBT history.
 The Equality Forum, a national and international LGBT civil rights organization, is on its 6th year of coordinating LGBT History Month, which celebrates the outstanding achievements of LGBT icons.
 The organization features one outstanding member of or ally to the LGBT community every day, for the entire month of October -- a list that has thus far included the likes of Alison Bechdel, Rita Mae Brown and Lady Gaga.